 your settings and unfinished downloads as well.

-If you didn't use the installer (portable version): You can safely delete
+If you didn't use the installer (you use the portable DC++ version): you can

-Windows to Handle magnet: URI Links options before uninstalling, these
+magnet: URI Links options before removing DC++ then these registry

 If you want to move your settings, unfinished downloads and other DC++ data to another computer, follow the Settings files guide.